cluffa/cluffa/resume.md

 An interactive dashboard displaying weightlifting results and trends, built using R and Shiny.

-**Weight Loss Tracking Dashboard**: [cluffa.shinyapps.io/Weight-Loss-Trends](https://cluffa.shinyapps.io/Weight-Loss-Trends), A data visualization tool for tracking weight loss progress over time, created with R and Shiny.
+**Weight Loss Tracking Dashboard**: [cluffa.shinyapps.io/Weight-Loss-Trends](https://cluffa.shinyapps.io/Weight-Loss-Trends), A data visualization tool for tracking weight loss progress over time, with smoothing splines, linear regression, and time series analysis, created with R and Shiny.

 **BarTracking**: [github.com/cluffa/BarTracking](https://github.com/cluffa/BarTracking),
 A machine learning project utilizing deep learning and computer vision to track the path of a barbell during lifts.
 Worked on all aspects of the machine learning process, including data annotation, data pipeline management, model architecture adjustments, GPU-based training, and optimization.